NaviServer - programmable web server

 returns a binary websocket frame based on the provided information in the form of a Tcl byte array.
 When -mask is specified, the data will be masked with random information.
 For the opcode binary, the input is treated as binary as well.
 When -binary is used, the data will be treated as binary.
 This is e.g. necessary on multi-segment messages, where later segments have the opcode continue.

-ns_connchan write channel ?-buffered? string
+ns_connchan write ?-buffered? channel message

 Write to the specified connection channel.
 The function returns the number of bytes sent, which might be less than the input length.